biyooon-ex/zenohex/README.md

 USE_DIFFERENT_SESSION="1" mix test
 ```

-FYI, CI does this in `test-with-another-session` without defining `SCOUTING_DELAY`, so this test sometimes fails on GHA.
+FYI, CI does this in `test-with-another-session`.
+This test may fail on GHA depending on whether the scouting is successful or not.

 ### How to release